-By Mrinal Pandit, Chief Dietician, NephroPlus
+By Mrinal Pandit, Chief Dietitian, NephroPlus

 Constipation- one of the most encountered problem in the people with CKD.
 Constipation refers to difficult or irregular bowel movements.
 Constipation is a condition in which you have fewer than three bowel movements a week, or hard, dry and small bowel movements that are painful or difficult to pass.
 The frequency of bowel movement is variable, and there is an insufficient basis for defining a pathological state.
-Dietary fibre confers comparable benefits in renal failure patients as in other patients.
-In addition, insoluble fibre may lower serum nitrogen by enhancing faecal nitrogen excretion.
+Dietary fiber confers comparable benefits in renal failure patients as in other patients.
+In addition, insoluble fiber may lower serum nitrogen by enhancing faecal nitrogen excretion.
 Constipation is associated with haemorrhoids, diverticulosis and appendicitis.
 Constipation should be managed by diet whenever possible, as laxative may cause worsening of bowel function over time.

 To find out why you are constipated your Nutritionist/Consultant will assess your

 - Daily Physical Activity